 Shark Population Assessment Group

-The Shark Population Assessment Group at the NOAA Fisheries Panama City Laboratory is responsible for the assessment of shark populations in U.S. Atlantic Ocean and Gulf of Mexico waters.
+The Shark Population Assessment Group at the Southeast Fisheries Science Center is responsible for the assessment of shark populations in U.S. Atlantic Ocean and Gulf of Mexico waters.
 The main activities of the group include stock assessment of shark populations, but quantitative conservation biology, fisheries, life history, and ecological work is also conducted in support of these activities.

 Our current research includes a collaborative ongoing field survey to determine an index of juvenile shark abundance in the coastal northeastern Gulf of Mexico and further refinement of Essential Fish Habitat requirements for sharks.
 Life history research includes studies on diet and foraging ecology, age and growth, reproduction, as well as distribution and movement patterns.